mweppler/mweppler.github.com/_posts/2013-08-14-implementing-a-linked-list-in-ruby.md

 ![Final swap and return](/img/for-posts/implementing-a-linked-list-in-ruby/final-swap-and-return.png "Final swap and return")

 Here is the complete code for my linked list implementation.
-If you have any improvments let me know.
+If you have any improvements don't hesitate to let me know.
+Feedback/comments are always welcome!

 {% highlight ruby %}
 class Node